 As a singer/songwriter, Thomas Finchum does a little bit of everything.
 Though he’ll joke he’s got a penchant for sad songs, a week’s writes can span the entire gamut of emotions.
 It’s the approach that sets Thomas’ songs apart: a lyric or melody that’s fresh but familiar, as if voicing a thought you didn’t know you had all along.
 Whether on a worktape or record, his voice is equally captivating; with an intimate but polished expressiveness that impeccably conveys each idea.
 “I just love the stories that country music tells,” he says.

 A recent graduate of Belmont University, Thomas’ spirit and dedication to getting it right were honed in a perhaps-unorthodox setting: a lifetime of training as a diver, which took him to the Olympics in 2008.
-Since his retirement from the sport, the 28-year-old has been busy dedicating his time and energy to his second dream, and has traded his Indiana home for Nashville and the pursuit of music.
+Since his retirement from the sport, Thomas has been busy dedicating his time and energy to his second dream, and has traded his Indiana home for Nashville and the pursuit of music.

 “When I was on the [diving] platform there would be people watching and you don’t see any of them,” Thomas says.
 “With music it’s the opposite.
 You want to connect with every single person, you want them to feel those emotions that you’re feeling.”